Infrastructure Cost Perspectives: Cloud, Colocation, Build-To-Suit

 GAMFY = Google, Apple, Microsoft, Facebook, and Yahoo, or similar companies.
 It’s a reference to large internet companies that build hyper-scale data centers for their own use, which provides them the flexibility to architect infrastructure solutions the other 99% generally can’t afford.
 Hence the low cost to operate but typically lengthy time to market.
 These companies all use various types of colocation as well.

 For most organizations there is a mix of application workloads with variable capacity requirements.
 Some workloads may consume compute resources in a static and predictable way and represent the “base load”.
-Other workloads will be highly dynamic and therefore peak and valley in terms of resource consumption, perhaps event driven or based on seasonality.
+Other workloads will be highly dynamic and therefore peak and valley in terms of resource consumption, perhaps seasonal or event driven spikes.
 It is these dynamic workloads that beg for on-demand or just-in-time infrastructure.

 To scale a Wholesale or Retail Data Center footprint to accommodate workloads with highly variable resource consumption is to watch valuable and expensive data center infrastructure sit idle.
-The greatest waste of capital and resources in the data center industry is over provisioning and under utilization.
+The greatest waste of capital and resources in the data center industry is over-specifying and over-provisioning of infrastructure leading to under-utilization.
 Managing this risk requires a thoughtful approach to iDR to achieve optimal economics and response to workload demands.

 This article is from the WiredRE Data Center Research and Advisory Practice.
 The practice focuses on data center planning and strategy, data center buy-side advisory, market and asset assessments, supply/demand and pricing dynamics.
-For more information contact us at email@example.com.
+For more information contact WiredRE at (info at wiredre dot com).